Jose-cyber/splitting-traffic-in-app-engine/README.md

 <pre>
 gcloud app services set-traffic [MY_SERVICE] --splits [MY_VERSION]=1
 </pre>
-Executing this command you will migrate all traffic immediately, but if you want to migrate gradually, add this flag ```--migrate``` in command.
+Executing this command you will migrate all traffic immediately, but if you want to migrate gradually, add this flag in the command.

 Command:
 <pre>